4NY0NE/Multi-Converter-Script/README.md

-# PS1 to EXE Converter Script 🔄💻
+# Multi Converter Script 🔄💻
 ### Description 📜
 This PowerShell script allows you to easily convert PowerShell .ps1 script files into standalone .exe executables! 🚀 Whether you're looking to distribute a PowerShell script to run on systems without PowerShell installed or simply want to compile your script into a more portable format, this script makes it quick and straightforward.